Protect Earth Newsmagazine

 Haley Maher – Investigative Reporter

-Miriam Wallstrom– Investigative Reporter
+Miriam Wallstrom – Reporter

 Miriam grew up in the beautiful mountains of Northern New Mexico, which helped spark her interest in protecting the environment.
 She is devoted to creating lasting social change through government advocacy and legislation.

-Anoushka Ambavanekar– Writer
+Anoushka Ambavanekar – Writer

 Anoushka heralds from Sacramento, California.
 She has witnessed firsthand the effects of climate change through wildfires and extreme weather.
 She cares especially about the disproportionate impact that climate change has on frontline communities.

-Horace Wang – Investigative Reporter
+Horace Wang –Researcher

 Horace hails from Hong Kong.
 He is passionate about environmental policy and the intersection between environmentalism and government.